What it is

-How we are using it at St James Church Primary
+How we are using it at The Academy at St. James

 We have used the funding, at St James’s, to ensure that children have the most qualified teachers and instructors during their P.E. lessons.
 This has included buying in training and support for teachers through our local sports partnership and local companies.
 Some of the funding has been used to increase the range of extra-curricular activities and subsidised or funded a number of these clubs.
 In addition, we have used the money to promote a healthy and active lifestyle through a targeted lunchtime club.

 The School Games Mark is a government led awards scheme launched in 2012 to reward schools for their commitment to the development of competition across their school and into the community.
 Participating in this process allows schools to evaluate their PE provision and assists them in developing an action plan for future progress.